biobakery/jdrf2/README.md

-# JDRF MBIC CMS #
+# JDRF2 MBIC #

-This repository contains the source and configuration for the JDRF MBIC site.
+This repository contains the source and configuration for the JDRF2 MBIC site.

 ### Install ###